 - If you followed all of the guidelines and your garbage has not been picked up by 4 P.M. than file a “Report a Problem” online form or call the Department of Public Works at 607-257-6166.

-- Small brush placed in containers (no plastic bags) curbside and branches up to three inches in diameter will be collected the Second Monday of the month, per schedule.
-Click here to view the refuse calendar.
+- Small brush placed in containers (no plastic bags) curbside and branches up to three inches in diameter will be collected the Second Monday of the month, per schedule. click here to view our community calendar which is updated regularly.
+If a Holiday falls on a Monday, pick-up will be delayed until Tuesday (indicated by an * on the calendar)

 - No tags are required.